-Businesses listed below are general community businesses and are not members or sponsors of TAILS Foundation Inc, and have not been approved through our evaluation process.
-If YOUR business is listed below and would like to become a member or sponsor, please contact us immediately!!
+Businesses listed below are not TAILS411 members or sponsors and therefore have not been vetted by TAILS Foundation Inc. If your business is listed below and you would like to become a member or sponsor, please Contact Us today!!

 Fur Falls Grooming 208-777-1555

 After Hours Pet Grooming 208-704-3332